 Difference Between Beam and Column

-Sources | Beam | Column | |
+| Sources | Beam | Column | |

-1 | Definition |
+| 1 | Definition |

 Horizontal load-bearing members transfer loads from slabs & walls to the columns beneath them. |

-Vertical load-bearing members of the building structure which carry the beam loads and transfer the loads down to the foundation.
+Vertical load-bearing members of the building structure, which carry the beam loads and transfer the loads down to the foundation.
 Read more: What is Column?
 19 Types of Columns |

-2 | Types of loads to carry and transmission |
+| 2 | Types of loads to carry and transmission |

-The beam carries all the dead loads (loads from the slab, walls, etc), and live loads with the lateral loads (earthquake, wind loads).
+The beam carries all the dead loads (loads from the slab, walls, etc.), and live loads with the lateral loads (earthquake, wind loads).
 Beams transfer those loads down to the attached column. |

-Columns carry all the loads transferred by the beams on top of it.
+Columns carry all the loads transferred by the beams on top of them.
 Columns also directly carry the lateral loads (earthquake, wind loads, etc.) Columns transmit those carried loads to the foundation which is located beneath the ground surface. |

-3 |
+| 3 |

 Response to loads |

-In response to the loads shear force & bending moment is produced on the beam.
-Compressive & Tensile stress occurs at the top & bottom of the beam respectively.
+In response to the loads, shear force & bending moment are produced on the beam.
+Compressive & Tensile stress occur at the top & bottom of the beam, respectively.
 These forces and stresses cause strain & deflection of the beam.
 Also, reaction forces occur at the beam supports. |

-Unlike the beam, only compressive stress occurs at the column.
+Unlike the beam, only compressive stress occurs in the column.
 Because the column carries loads through compression.
 Lateral deflection occurs due to the lateral loads (earthquake, wind, etc.) |

-4 |
+| 4 |

 Confinement bars |

-Longitudinal bars are required to confine to confinement bars.
-For beams, confinement bars are called stirrups.
+Longitudinal bars are confined using transverse reinforcement.
+In beams, these confinement bars are called stirrups.
 Stirrups are necessary to resist shear force and torsion acting on the beam. |

 For columns, confinement bars are called ties.
 Ties are required to hold the longitudinal bars in position during the construction.
 Ties also prevent the bars from buckling.
 Read more: Why column ties are used in reinforced concrete columns?
 Why can a spiral column support more loads than a tied column? |

-5 | Types |
+| 5 | Types |

 The main classification of beams is defined according to the types of supports under them.
 Such as: Simply supported, Continuous, Fixed supported, Cantilever, Overhanging, etc. |